barryvdh/laravel-ide-helper/README.md

 > Please make sure to back up your models, before writing the info.

 Writing to the models should keep the existing comments and only append new properties/methods.

-The existing PHPDoc is replaced, or added if not found.
+With the `--reset (-R)` option, the existing PHPDoc is replaced, or added if not found.
-With the `--reset (-R)` option, the existing PHPDocs are ignored, and only the newly found columns/relations are saved as PHPDocs.

 ```bash
 php artisan ide-helper:models "App\Models\Post"